Clean Cart Not Charging or Hitting? Fix It Now

 No LED light when plugged inBad cable or dead power sourceSwap cable, try wall adapter

-Gets warm but does not chargeCable or adapter delivering wrong voltageSwitch to a standard 5V/1A adapter
+Gets warm but does not chargeWrong voltage from adapterSwitch to a standard 5V/1A adapter

-Clean Carts Not Hitting / No Vapor
+Clean Cart Not Hitting: No Vapor

-You draw on the device and nothing happens — no vapor, no LED activation, no response.
+You draw on the device and nothing happens.
+No vapor, no LED activation, no response.
 Here is how to diagnose it:

-3. Check for airflow blockage.
 Cover the mouthpiece opening and gently blow through it to clear any condensation that may have sealed the airway.
 Then try drawing again.

 If LED Activates But No Vapor

 The battery is working but oil is not reaching the coil.
 This is usually a wicking issue from cold temperatures or an air lock.
 Warm the device in your hands and take a few gentle primer puffs (short, light draws without fully inhaling).
+This pulls oil toward the coil and clears any air bubble blocking the wick.

 If Nothing Happens at All